jintonic/mingle/README.md

-Tiny, the smallest Geant4 application in the world, demonstrates the usage of essential Geant4 components step by step.
-It also serves as a starting point of writing your own Geant4 application.
+MinGLE, a Mini Geant4 Learning Example, uses minimal C++ coding to demonstrate the usage of essential Geant4 components step by step.
+It also serves as a starting point of writing your own Geant4 applications.

 ## Pre-requisition
 - [Geant4](https://geant4.web.cern.ch/support/download)